lunaris-sys/foundation/README.md

 - **Relevance filter:** `/proc`, `/sys`, `/dev`, `/tmp`, and shared libraries under `/usr/lib` are ignored entirely.
 These have no semantic value in the Knowledge Graph.

 ### 4.3 Backpressure

+> **This section is technical.** Non-developers can skip it - the summary is: events are collected in a buffer and written to the graph in batches rather than one at a time, which is necessary for performance.
+If the buffer fills up, lower-value events are dropped first and important ones are kept.

 Kuzu is an embedded graph database optimized for analytical workloads (complex traversals, aggregations over large graphs) - not for high-frequency single-row writes.
 This is a known architectural constraint: the batching layer below exists specifically to work within Kuzu's write characteristics rather than against them.